Procedural criminal cyberlaw

 Law is our system of laws, which is a continually evolving process that started hundreds of years ago (thousands even) and continues.

-More on this in my article on cyberlaw.
+More on cyberlaw in my article and my 2025 book (links below).

 The parts of criminal cyberlaw